dunglas/frankenphp/docs/embed.md

 FrankenPHP has the ability to embed the source code and assets of PHP applications in a static, self-contained binary.

-Thanks to this feature, PHP applications can be distributed as standalone binaries that include the application itself, the PHP interpreter and Caddy, a production-level web server.
+Thanks to this feature, PHP applications can be distributed as standalone binaries that include the application itself, the PHP interpreter, and Caddy, a production-level web server.

 Learn more about this feature [in the presentation made by Kévin at SymfonyCon 2023](https://dunglas.dev/2023/12/php-and-symfony-apps-as-standalone-binaries/).